j4ng5y/hashi.up/Readme.md

   hashi.up install [flags]

 Flags:
-      --all                            download or install all available hashicorp tools at their latest version --consul string[="1.8.0"]        download/install consul at a specific version --download-only                  only download the hashicorp tools, but don't install them -h, --help                           help for install
+      --consul string[="1.8.0"]        download/install consul at a specific version --download-only                  only download the hashicorp tools, but don't install them -h, --help                           help for install